Most parents go out of their way to prevent their children from contracting chickenpox.

 Vaccines, meanwhile, are tested to ensure the lowest risk of complications.

-‘Vaccines are tested in tens of thousands of people, compared to, say antibiotics to prevent infection from a tattoo, which are tested in hundreds.’
+‘Vaccines are tested in tens of thousands of people, compared to, say antibiotics to prevent infection from a tattoo, which is tested in hundreds.’